patriciogonzalezvivo/lygia/README.md

-# SLIB: a flexible shader library of common operations
+# SLIB: a flexible shader library of common functions

 Tire of reimplementing or researching the same shader functions I start building my own shader library.
 This library have build over the years of my profesional carreer and is building on top of the work people smarter than me.
 I have tried to give according credits and correct license to each file.
 It's not perfect but it could be, please if you see something odd let me know.